What are vaginal yeast infections?

 What are the symptoms of yeast infections?

-Itchiness Vaginal Itching Vaginal itching is when your vagina (birth canal) or the area outside the opening to the vagina (called your vulva) feels scratchy and itchy.
-Most women have a little vaginal itching every once... read more of your vagina and vulva (the area on the outside of your body at the opening of your vagina)
+Itchiness Genital Itching Genital itching is when your vagina (birth canal) or the area outside the opening to the vagina (called your vulva) feels scratchy and itchy.
+Most women have a little genital itching every once... read more of your vagina and vulva (the area on the outside of your body at the opening of your vagina)

 Symptoms may get worse the week before your monthly period starts.